TezosTaqueria/taqueria/taqueria-plugin-tezos-client/README.md

-# Taqueria Smartpy Plugin
+# Taqueria Tezos Client Plugin

 This is a plugin developed for Taqueria built on NodeJS using the Taqueria Node SDK and distributed via NPM

-The SmartPy plugin exposes a compile task in Taqueria which can target one, or all the SmartPy contracts in the contracts folder and compile them to Michelson code output to the artifacts folder
+The Tezos Client plugin exposes the typecheck and simulate tasks.
+The typecheck task will type check one or more Michelson contracts found in the /artifacts subfolder of the project root.
+The simulate task will dry run a Michelson contract found in the same abovementioned subfolder.

 ## Tasks

-The SmartPy plugin provides the following tasks to Taqueria:
+The Tezos Client plugin provides the following tasks to Taqueria:
+- `typecheck`
-- `compile`
+- `simulate`

 ## Requirements